What graduate degrees does the Department award?

 Can I apply for a Master of Arts or Doctor of Musical Arts degree?

 The University of Chicago offers Masters level study in Music through the Master of Arts Program in the Humanities.
 In this one-year program, students build their own curriculum with graduate-level courses in any humanities department (including Music) and complete a thesis with a University of Chicago faculty advisor.
+Students in a doctoral program in the Department of Music may receive a Master of Arts degree during their PhD studies.

 Can I take courses in other departments?